openstack/charm-guide/doc/source/project/charm-delivery.rst

 Delivering a charm
 ------------------

-A channel charm gets delivered to a deployment by using the ``--channel`` option with either the :command:`deploy` or :command:`refresh` commands.
+A channel charm gets delivered by using the ``--channel`` option with either the :command:`deploy` or :command:`refresh` commands.
 See also the :doc:`../concepts/software-sources` page.

 Deploying a charm
 ~~~~~~~~~~~~~~~~~

-To deploy a channel charm select the channel that corresponds to the current
+To deploy a channel charm select the channel that corresponds to the target
 OpenStack release.

 Examples,

-To deploy the placement charm on an OpenStack Xena cloud the 'xena/stable'
+To deploy the placement charm for an OpenStack Xena cloud the 'xena/stable'
 channel is chosen:

 .. code-block:: none

    juju deploy --channel xena/stable placement

-To deploy the ceph-mon charm on an OpenStack Xena cloud the 'quincy/stable'
+To deploy the ceph-mon charm for an OpenStack Xena cloud the 'quincy/stable'
 channel is chosen:

 .. code-block:: none